indiscripts/IdExtenso/tests/README.md

 **[`ZDeflate_ZInflate_Test.jsx`](tests/ZDeflate_ZInflate_Test.jsx)**

-> Comprehensive testing of the compression and decompression modules (**ZDeflate** and **ZInflate**).
+> Quick test of the compression and decompression modules (**ZDeflate** and **ZInflate**).

 **Demonstrates:**
 - Including compression modules from `/etc` (ZDeflate and ZInflate)
-- Testing both raw deflate and RFC 1950 zlib formats
-- Comprehensive data validation with multiple test cases (empty strings, simple text, repetitive data, binary data)
-- Performance benchmarking with timing measurements
-- Error handling and test result reporting
-- Using compression ratio calculations and utility methods
+- Testing `zip()` and `unZip()` on either a long byte string or a File
+- Data validation: check that the final uncompressed stream is strictly equal to the input
+- Timing measurements for each test case (internal methods vs. external InDesign packager/unpackager.)
+- Pushing messages in the Log system, error handling, etc.

 ---